 We are a party to various license agreements that give us rights under specified patents and patent applications.
 We currently hold an exclusive sublicense for ZFP transcription factor technology which is limited to using the technology in human and animal healthcare.
 The scope of this license may be subject to dispute.
 We may need to license additional rights to commercialize our technology outside human and animal healthcare.
-We will seek to obtain a sublicense to these patent applications for use in our agricultural biotechnology efforts.
-If we are not able, however, to license these additional rights, it could harm our business.
 Similarly, our current licenses, and our future licenses will, contain performance obligations.
 If we fail to meet those obligations, the licenses could be terminated.
 If we are unable to continue to license these technologies on commercially reasonable terms, or at all, we may be forced to delay or terminate our product development and research activities.